Nels Rydberg will enter his third season as an assistant volleyball coach. He joined the UTEP volleyball coaching staff

-The outside hitter has seen action in 95 sets and started in 26 matches this season.
+The outside hitter saw action in 95 sets and started in 26 matches this season.
 Coessens saw action in all six positions and led UTEP in kills (279), points (325) and ranked second serving aces (19).
-The freshman has tallied nine double-double performances and registered two matches with 20 or more kills.
+The freshman tallied nine double-double performances and registered two matches with 20 or more kills.
 Coessens registered 13 matches where she led the Miners in kills.

 Rydberg also coached the junior outside hitter, Talia Jones, to lead the team in serving aces (21).
 Jones recorded 216 kills and 246.5 points.
 The junior hammered a career-best 21 kills and 22 points in the victory against FIU (11/7).
 The outside hitter delivered another career-best 10 digs versus TCU (9/29) and chipped in nine showings with 10 or more kills.

 Prior to UTEP, Rydberg served as an assistant coach at the University of Portland (2013).
 During his time with the Pilots, Rydberg assisted in all areas of the program including: recruiting, camp administration, travel arrangement, budget preparation, scouting, statistical evaluation, video analysis, skill development and practice planning.

 While at Portland, Rydberg mentored All-Freshman West Coast Conference Team honoree Makayla Lindburg and All-West Coast Conference honorable mention Autumn Wedan.
 Lindburg ranked second on the team in kills (246).
 Outside hitter Wedan led the league in kills with 438 and ranked 16th in the nation in kills per set (4.47).
 The senior also compiled 252 digs last season.